-When one chooses a representation of the system in the same space as the ones usually employed for the representation of a quantum system, one automatically arrives at a ''quantum game'', \emph{i.e.}, at a quantum theoretic interpretation of a game theoretic environment.
+When one chooses a representation of the system in the same space as the ones usually employed for the representation of a quantum system, one automatically arrives at a ''quantum game'', \emph{i.e.}, at a quantum-theoretic interpretation of a game-theoretic environment.

 So we understand by a \emph{quantum game} any game on a system $\mathfrak S$ whose states are represented as quantum states and leave it to the reader to review game theory in this more comprehensive context.